Skip to content

 prod environment after applying plan

-Note that a backfill was not necessary and only a Virtual Update occurred.
-Click the blue Done button to close the pane.
+Note that a backfill was not necessary and only a Virtual Update occurred - the computations have already occurred when backfilling the model in dev.
+Click the Go Back button to close the pane.

 4.3.
 Validate updates in prod